-BPA stands for bisphenol A. BPA is an industrial chemical that has been used to make certain plastics and resins since the 1960s.
+BPA stands for bisphenol A, an industrial chemical that has been used to make certain plastics and resins since the 1950s.

 BPA is found in polycarbonate plastics and epoxy resins.
 Polycarbonate plastics are often used in containers that store food and beverages, such as water bottles.
 They may also be used in other consumer goods.